specialized806/microsoft-365-docs/microsoft-365/syntex/translation-glossary.md

 ## Link to a glossary file

-If the glossary file is in the same SharePoint library, you can select it from the drop-down list.
-If the glossary file is in a different library, you can add a link to the file.
+If the glossary file you want to use is in the same SharePoint library as the document you want to translate, you can select it from the drop-down list.
+If the glossary file is in a different library, you need to add a link to the file.

 Follow these steps to add a link to a glossary file.